 In the event of non-compliance with the principles laid down in this charter, the signatory partners may raise the matter with the doctoral affairs coordinator or the director of INED.
 They may also approach the trade union representatives.
 In case of disagreement, the Director may appoint a mediator.
-In any case, both sides will be given a hearing; For INED PhD students and employees, if difficulties persist, the joint consultative committee (CCP), which covers untenured staff, may be appealed to
+In any case, both sides will be given a hearing; For INED PhD students and employees, if difficulties persist, the joint consultative committee (CCP), which covers untenured staff, may be appealed to PhD student (first name, last name): date: Signature:

+Director of INED,

+François Clanché date: Signature:

-PhD student (first name, last name): date: Signature: Director of INED , date: Signature: Head of the hosting unit (first name, last name): date: Signature: Supervisor (first name, last name): Thesis supervisor / co-supervisor date: Signature: Delete as appropriate Supervisor (first name, last name): Thesis supervisor / co-supervisor date: Signature:
+Head of the hosting unit

+(first name, last name): date: Signature:

+Supervisor (first name, last name):

+Thesis supervisor / co-supervisor\ date: Signature: Supervisor (first name, last name):

+Thesis supervisor / co-supervisor\ date: Signature:

+\ Delete as appropriate